 Sailing on the Tagus at Hippotrip

 Hippo Hippo Hooray!
-Get the kids ready for this war cry because there’ s no shortage of excitement at HIPPOtrip parties.
+Get the kids ready for this battle cry because there’ s no shortage of excitement at HIPPOtrip parties.

 It’ll be 60 minutes on land and almost 30 minutes in the middle of the Tagus, aboard an amphibious vehicle that all the children will love.